On the speakers: Literally too shocked to remember

 Did Halloween come early this year?
 Because THIS WAS A HORROR FILM.

 I am still in shock.
 WHAT was this guy doing?
-Shame on me for being in Dromedar anyway, I know they’re not good, but they’re ok.
-Usually.
-They’re a perfectly alright last resort.
+Usually they’re a perfectly alright option.

 However.
 This guy.
 This guy.
 Where do I start?
 He looked so cool!
 And seemed so confident!
 I was thinking ‘this coffee might actually be ok’ and was starting to look forward to my blueberry cappuccino.